Azure/azure-cli/doc/how_to_introduce_breaking_changes.md

   * The pre-announcement should be released ahead of Breaking Change Window.
 * After releasing the pre-announcement, a pipeline would be triggered, and the Upcoming Breaking Change Documentation would be updated.
 * At the start of Breaking Change window, the CLI team would notify Service Teams to adopt Breaking Changes.
 * Breaking Changes should be adopted within Breaking Change Window.
+Any unfinished pre-announcements of breaking changes targeting this release will be deleted by the CLI team.

 ### Pre-announce Breaking Changes